 - In a sentence with active voice, the subject of the sentence takes action, such as “Early adopters love Basecamp.”

-You must infuse copy with strategy at the beginning and end of the page if you want it to effectively motivate your audience.
+You must infuse landing page content with strategy at the beginning and end of the page if you want it to effectively motivate your audience.
 So before you close a page of copy, try the following strategies:

 - Incorporate scarcity.
 Use language that lets audiences know their access to the product or service may be limited.